capnproto/capnproto/doc/_posts/2014-06-17-capnproto-flatbuffers-sbe.md

 Cap'n Proto's wire format was very carefully designed to contain just enough information to make it possible to recursively copy its target from one message to another without knowing the object's schema.
 This is why Cap'n Proto pointers contain bits to indicate if they point to a struct or a list and how big it is -- seemingly redundant information.

 SBE and FlatBuffers do not store any such type information on the wire, and thus it is not possible to copy an object without its schema.
+(Note that, however, if you are willing to require that the sender sends its full schema on the wire, you can always use reflection-based code to effectively make all fields known.
+This takes some work, though.)

 **Object-capability RPC system**